sploit31337/psiphon/README.md

     p-menu.mybin
 This is a general menu for manually starting the tunnel with a few options right now

+    p-installauto.mybin
+This is for Installation of the Auto Login for Specific Apps

+# Use a Editor to Edit this File if you want to change the Auto Tunnel Command
     p-auto-tunvar.mybin
 This file is what contains the string for how the tunnel gets executed with whichever autofile you selected It can be edited to change what you want to automatically start the tunnel with right now the default is (tun -c 4 -tw 6 -r us -l 4 -f "*" -w "*:*")

-    p-installauto.mybin
-This is for Installation of the Auto Login for Specific Apps
+# Installation Removal
     p-cleanup.mybin
 This is for cleaning up the entire installation (Removing it)